bossamboi/pixly/Pix.ly.md

 Radio Buttons with a Submit Button after choices are made.

 GOAL:
+Done: SQL database,

+Wednesday -
+-python backend CRUD routes
-Wednesday - python backend CRUD routes, SQL database, finish off scripts to do editing functions.
+-finish off scripts to do editing functions.
 -download file from AWS to use in backend.
-Get AWS file upload/download working today.
+-Get AWS file upload/download working today.

 Thursday - Flask Server-Side Rendering (similar to Warbler) Friday -